Delapré Abbey

 Delapré Abbey is a neo-classical mansion in Northampton, England.

-The mansion and outbuildings incorporate remains of a former monastery, the Abbey of St Mary de la Pré (the suffix meaning "in or of the Meadow"), near the River Nene 1 mi south south-east of the centre of Northampton.
+The mansion and outbuildings incorporate remains of a former monastery, the Abbey of St Mary de la Pré (the suffix meaning "in or of the Meadow"), near the River Nene, 1 mi south southeast of the centre of Northampton.
 It was founded as a nunnery about the year 1145 devoted to the congregation of the major Abbey of Cluny in Burgundy, France.
-Locally the name has the pronunciation 'Della-pree'.

-The Abbey's expansive sloping grounds are a nationally protected Wars of the Roses battlefield, as a one-time site of the advance of the Yorkists during the Battle of Northampton (1460).
+The Abbey's expansive sloping grounds were the site of the Battle of Northampton (1460) in the Wars of the Roses and are a registered battlefield.

 Founding and endowments

 The abbey was founded by an Anglo-Norman Earl, Simon de Senlis, during the reign of King Stephen and later benefited from paying for a royal charter granted by King Edward III.
 At its founding the abbey was endowed with the 3060 acres in its ancient parish "almost entirely" save, for example, two corn mills, a fulling mill and 10 acres of marsh-meadow of St James Abbey, Northampton: Hardingstone and held the rectories (including glebe and tithe) at Earls Barton, Great Doddington, and Fotheringhay, appointing stipended (salaried) vicars on a perpetual basis from 1224.
 Edward I added to Delapré the churches of Wollaston and Filgrave – a total of five Northamptonshire well-endowed churches – and gave Delapré the advowson (right to nominate the priest) of Fyfield, Hampshire.
 He is recorded as giving ten beams towards the repair of the church in 1232, and another five oaks for work on the refectory in 1258.